rollthecloudinc/quell/README.md

 - Data grid / actions within panel pages.
   - Tabular data support.
 Not only in markup but in building the table via the builder itself.
 This will include actions on entities.
 Like an "action" pane or something rendered in a cell maybe.
+- Add example of using a lazy loaded plugin to ipe project.
+For example, adding a content plugin that is lazy loaded.
+This can probably be something as simple as a component in a small module to demostrate the plugin system module loader discovery.